andreasdominik/HermesMQTT.jl/docs/src/install.md

 in the installation directory.
 The file `action-hermesMQTT.jl` is the loader script.

+If possible the rhasspy server should be running on the same or on another machine.
+Dring installation the installer asks for hostname and port of the rhasspy server (default: `localhost:12101`).
+If the server is accessible, the installer will upload the intents and slots to the server (to the `intents` and `slots` subdirectories for the language of he rhasspy profile.)

 Be sure to have a look into the `config.ini` file and adapt it to your needs (such as MQTT host, port, user, password, etc.).